56quarters/avalonms/README.rst

 collection and exposes it as a JSON web service.

 The server is able to read metadata from ogg, flac, and mp3 files.
-Clients can then query the server to pull information about songs, albums, artists, and genres in the collection.
+Clients can then query the server for information about songs, albums, artists, and genres in the collection.